5G - what does the new standard bring?

 More range with beamforming

-With previous mobile communications standards, the signal is simply radiated in all directions by the transmission masts.
-If you are within the transmission range of a tower, you get a connection.
-With this method, the range for 5G would be limited to about 500 meters.
-You can imagine how many masts would have to be erected for full coverage.
-Instead, the decision was made to use a method that is actually not new: a directional signal.
-So instead of simply radiating the entire energy of the antenna in all directions, one concentrates the energy and directs it in a transmission cone towards the receiver.
-You can think of it somewhat like the light cone of a flashlight.
-It is very bright at one point but remains dark all around.
-The special thing about 5G beamforming, however, is that this transmission cone is movable and "tracks" the objects - after all, we are talking about mobile communications with moving devices here.
+So instead of simply radiating the entire energy of the antenna in all directions, the energy is bundled and directed towards the receiver in a transmission cone.
+You can think of it a bit like the beam of a flashlight.
+It is very bright at one point but remains dark all around it.
+The special thing about 5G beamforming, however, is that this transmission cone is mobile and "tracks" the objects - after all, we are talking about mobile communications with mobile devices here.

 This makes it possible to achieve a range with 5G that makes practical use possible at all.
 But even with this, the problem remains that the 5G signal can penetrate obstacles with great difficulty.
 In practice, this means that there might not be any reception in closed rooms, while you can still get a connection directly in front of the door.